hermanwongkm/AlgoPratice/readme.md

 Controller is part of the MVC model.
 Controllers are functions to get the requested data from the model.

+*Single Responsibility Principle*

+Each function should only do 1 thing.
+If you are passing in booleans to make the function do different things is a violation of the Single Responsibility Principle.
+You probably need to split it into several smaller functions with descriptive names, separating the code paths corresponding to the values of those booleans.

 *Interface Segregation Principle*

 Do not force the class/function to implement unused things.